-We came to the end of yet another dissatisfying season of The Bachellor last night.
+We came to the end of yet another dissatisfying season of The Bachelor last night.
 It is especially instructive when my three girls are at home.
 I can see from the cheering section, what they like and what they want to happen.
-I had fairly high hopes that this bachellor was solid, in for the right reasons and prepared to make an honest woman out of somebody.
+I had fairly high hopes that this bachelor was solid, in for the right reasons and prepared to make an honest woman out of somebody.
 But… he had misgivings.
 What might have been a proposal became “let’s date and see where this all goes”.
-The show tried to paint this as a triumph, and a horse drawn carriage showed up to haul them away to happily ever after… until it was revealed that they are no longer together.
+The show tried to paint this as a triumph, and a horse drawn carriage showed up to haul them away to happily ever after… which didn’t last long.

 It makes me think about the marriage ceremony.
 If you have been married you have heard a version of these words.